helsing-ai/buffrs/docs/src/guide/the-framework.md

 A versioning scheme for APIs — similar to versioned library dependencies — explicitly encodes compatibility properties.
-This allows developers to make either backwards-compatible or breaking changes and encode the compatibility guarantees in the API version: a minor version upgrade "just works", while a new major version API may require manual migration/adaption in the consuming server/client implementations.
+This allows developers to make either backwards-compatible or breaking changes and encode the compatibility guarantees in the API version: a minor version upgrade “just works”, while a new major version API may require manual migration/adaption in the consuming server/client implementations.